micnews/mic-tap-format/README.md

-Completely ripped from https://github.com/tap-format with minor style changes
+A frankensteined tap formatter ripped from https://github.com/tap-format and https://github.com/facebook/jest with a sprinkling of some custom styles